AvnehSBhatia/FoilNet/README.md

 - Enhanced flight conditions with new default values: 80.0 ft wingspan, 8.0 ft chord, and 200.0 mph airspeed.
 - Improved L/D calculation logic to ensure accuracy only when values are positive.
 - Updated optimization stages to better handle edge cases and improve performance.
+- Fixed Stage 2 fitness scaling by multiplying CL values by 100 for better optimization convergence.

 These updates aim to provide more accurate and efficient airfoil optimization results.